-Some party foods may be eye catchy but when comes to the taste, it may not be as expected.
-But, some food items would be pleasing both eyes and tongue.
+Some party foods may be eye catchy, but when comes to the taste, it may not be as expected.
+But, some food items would be pleasing to both eyes and tongue.
 This delectable Shrimp Appetizer on toothpick is one of its kind.
-The swirled shrimp around toothpick gives a dramatic twist to the regular recipe.
+The swirled shrimp around the toothpick gives a dramatic twist to the regular recipe.

-Party or family evening, surprise everyone with super simple and easy to make toothpick shrimp and make every moment unforgettable.
-This recipe can be set as a basic recipe, add your favorite add-ons and enjoy different flavors each time.
+Party or family evening, surprise everyone with simple, easy-to-make toothpick shrimp, and make every moment unforgettable.
+This recipe can be set as a basic recipe; add your favorite add-ons and enjoy different flavors each time.

-This time we paired this shrimp appetizer on toothpick with a fresh green salad with vinaigrette dressing along with this shrimp appetizer, which made me forget the world around me.
+This time, we paired this shrimp appetizer on a toothpick with a fresh green salad with vinaigrette dressing and this shrimp appetizer, which made me forget the world around me.
 This finger food is convenient for serving and eating as well.

-If you are searching a centerpiece food for a party table? this easy to pick finger food is perfect in my knowledge.
-The less preparation and easy to make in large catches are the other positive factors associated in here.
+If you are searching for a centerpiece food for a party table?
+This easy-to-pick finger food is perfect, to my knowledge.
+The less preparation and ease of making large catches are the other positive factors associated here.

 More party-friendly recipes

 - Shrimp gets cooked very quickly and becomes hard and rubbery in texture when overcooked.
 So, remove it from the heat once it gets thoroughly cooked.